VishalRamki/C3990-Server/README.md

 # Changelog

+### 08/04/17 - Massive Updated;

+- The Entire System was redone.
+- Added many new endpoints.
+- Changed the way JSON is returned and accepted.
+- Created a File Upload Endpoint.
+- Refactored the code.

 ### 20/03/17 - Added New Routes [user, beacon, userbeaconinteraction]

 This brings our server to BETA completion.
 There is all the basic functionalities which will allow the apps to begin working.